vedala/kalyanv_blog/_posts/2018-11-05-jekyll-minima-theme-a-few-settings.md

  about building a jekyll site.

 In this post, I will describe a few things that I modified on my site.
-For example, the footer show site title twice, I add a `_config.yml` setting to show blog author name instead of one of the site titles.
+For example, the footer shows site title twice - I add a `_config.yml` setting to show blog author name instead of one of the site titles.

 ## Add site description